Blinken reassures allies ahead of possible Iran deal

 If a deal is reached, Israel has repeatedly noted that it is not a party to the agreement and reserves the right to take action, including a potential military strike, against Iran.

 Underscoring regional anxieties, Israel’s government hastily arranged a meeting of top diplomats from Arab countries that have normalized relations with Israel.
-The two-day gathering, with Blinkent, is set to begin later Sunday at a kibbutz in the Negev Desert.
+The two-day gathering, with Blinken, was beginning late Sunday at a kibbutz in the Negev Desert.

-In addition to Blinken and Lapid, their counterparts from Bahrain, Morocco, the United Arab Emirates and Egypt will attend.
+In addition to Blinken and Lapid, their counterparts from Bahrain, Morocco, the United Arab Emirates and Egypt were attending.
 All four countries are considered moderate Sunni Muslim nations.
+Jordan, another pro-Western Arab country that has a peace agreement with Israel, declined an invitation, apparently in solidarity with the Palestinians.

 The U.S. preoccupation with Russia’s invasion of Ukraine and bolstering NATO’s presence in Eastern Europe has fueled concerns throughout the Middle East that America’s attention may be stretched thin.